-Date: 27 September 2018
+Date: 17 August 2018

-Puma opposed the registration on the basis of the earlier international figurative trade registrations shown below for goods and services in Classes 18 (Bags etc), 25 (Clothing etc) and 28 (Games, toys etc):
+Puma opposed the registration on the basis of the earlier international figurative trade registrations shown below for goods and services in classes 18 (bags etc.), 25 (clothing etc.) and 28 (games, toys etc.):

 The Opposition Division rejected Puma’s opposition.
 It took the view that it was not necessary, for reasons of procedural economy, to examine previous decisions of the EUIPO and the national courts, and concluded that the relevant public would not establish a link between the marks due to the differences between the goods covered by each of those marks.
 The Board of Appeal upheld that decision.

-Puma had put forward three previous decisions in its written pleadings before the Opposition Division.
+Puma had presented three previous decisions in its written pleadings before the Opposition Division.
 As the CJEU observed: “nothing precluded earlier EUIPO decisions determining the existence of reputation in other inter partes proceedings from being relied on in that context as evidence in support of the reputation of that earlier mark, in particular where they are identified in a precise manner and their substantive content is set out in the notice of opposition in the language of the case, which was what occurred in the present case”.

-The CJEU concluded that the GC had not disregarded the principle of sound administration and had not erred in law by finding that, in the circumstances of the present case, it was incumbent on the Board of Appeal (in accordance with the principle of sound administration) to either provide the reasons why it considered that the findings made by EUIPO in the three previous decisions relating to the reputation of the earlier marks had to be disregarded in the present case, or request that Puma submit supplementary evidence of the reputation of the earlier marks.
+The CJEU concluded that the GC had not disregarded the principle of sound administration and had not erred in law.
+It agreed that it was incumbent on the Board of Appeal to provide reasons why it considered the EUIPO's findings in the three previous decisions irrelevant in the present case.
+It also agreed that the Board of Appeal should have requested supplementary evidence from Puma to prove the reputation of the earlier marks.
 Accordingly, the EUIPO’s appeal was dismissed.

-However, trade mark owners should not rely on past decisions as the sole means of evidence; as the CJEU stated, “even where, as in the present case, the opponent relies on marks which have been recognised previously as having a reputation by EUIPO, it is still required to challenge the applications to register subsequent marks on a case-by-case basis by establishing in each case the reputation of the marks which it relies on.
+However, trade mark owners should not rely on past decisions as the sole means of evidence.
+As the CJEU stated, “even where, as in the present case, the opponent relies on marks which have been recognised previously as having a reputation by EUIPO, it is still required to challenge the applications to register subsequent marks on a case-by-case basis by establishing in each case the reputation of the marks which it relies on.
 The reputation of an earlier mark depends, not only on the evidence presented by the proprietor of that mark, but also on the counter-arguments presented by the other party to the proceedings.”